bkor-git/AD-Project/README.md

 This repository is still being updated.
 Features and code may change.

 # Overview
-Welcome to the Anomaly Detection in Multi-Entity Multivariate Time Series Data Project!
 This repository supplements our paper "Towards Real-Time Detection of Anomalous Behavior in Crowds from Accelerometer Time Series," accepted in EUSIPCO 2025.
-It provides synthetic datasets for anomaly detection in ""multi-entity multivariate time series data"", enabling reproducibility and further research on crowd anomaly detection.
+It provides synthetic datasets for anomaly detection in **multi-entity multivariate time series data**, enabling reproducibility and further research on crowd anomaly detection.

 ## Table Of Contents
 1. [Dataset](#dataset)